ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 |image71|
 *Entry Point Definition*

-It is also defined in with the Arbo Configuration statements:-
+It can also defined with the Arbo Configuration statements:-

 ::